RaspberryPI – Commands cheat sheet

 sudo fdisk -l

-With this command you can get detailed information about your partitions.
+With this command you can display detailed information about your partitions.

 sudo shutdown -rF now

-The file system of the RasPI is normally only checked after every 30th restart.
-With this command you enforce an immediate check and (if necessary) repair of the file system.
+The file system of the RasPI is normally only checked after every 30th reboot.
+With this command you force an immediate check and (if necessary) repair of the file system.

 ls -l /dev/serial/by-id

-This command displays the ID's of any existing USB to serial adapters.
-So you can connect serial ports instead of using eg / dev / ttyUSB0 address directly via the ID of the USB device.
+This command shows you the ID's of any USB serial adapters.
+So you can access serial ports directly via the ID of the USB device instead of e.g. /dev/ttyUSB0.

-To avoid this problem, it is advisable to address the serial interface via the ID of the USB serial adapter.
+To avoid this problem it is recommended to address the serial interface via the ID of the USB-serial adapter.

-This command will show you all possible serial ports of the system.
+This command shows you all possible serial ports of the system.

-Check other computers for presence in the network
+Check other computers for presence on the network

 ping *network address*

-Use the ping command to check for the presence of other network participants.
+The "ping" command can be used to check the presence of other network users.

-This can be a computer on the local network but also on the Internet.
+This can be a computer in the local network but also on the Internet.

-"Network address" is replaced by the IP address or the domain name of the computer whose presence you want to check.
+Replace "networkAddress" with the IP address or domain name of the computer whose presence you want to check.

 Show running processes